MiYaron/chatGPTProject/README.md

 After Running the Development server and Navigating to 'http://localhost:4200/'.
 The main page will show up.

-You have a Message Box where you can type any message to the bot. you can also send Chat Commands to manipulate it's behavior (check Available Commands for more).
+You have a Message Box where you can start a conversation by sending a message. you can also send Chat Commands to manipulate the bot's behavior (check Available Chat Commands for more).

 Sending "/help" to the bot will be replied by all available commands